nnUyi/DerainZoo/README.md

-# DerainZoo
+# DerainZoo (Single Image vs. Video Based)
    * DerainZoo: A list of deraining methods.
 Papers, codes and datasets are maintained.
 Other sources about deraining can be observed [[here](https://github.com/TaiXiangJiang/FastDeRain)].

-   * Deraining datasets are available at the [website](https://github.com/nnUyi/DerainZoo/blob/master/DerainDatasets.md).
+   * Datasets for single image deraining are available at the [website](https://github.com/nnUyi/DerainZoo/blob/master/DerainDatasets.md).

    * **More datasets about other image processing task (brightening, HDR, color enhancement, and inpainting) are available [here](https://github.com/nnUyi/Image-Processing-Datasets).**